hanbin973/hanbin973.github.io/_posts/2022-04-17-single-cell-regression.md

 which shows that the regress-out approach estimates $\beta'$ which is not $\beta$, an intended parameter to estimate.
 Equation (6) is zero if the covarite $X$ and $T$ is independent.
-This may not be true, for example, in cases when $X$ is the batch covariate and one tries to merge data from two batches with different cell-type composition.
+This may not be true, for example, in cases when $X$ is the batch covariate and one tries to merge data from two batches with different cell-type compositions.
 This means that $T$ is correlated to $X$ so equation (6) should be non-zero.
+Unless the covariate is independent of $T$, regress-out approach always estimates the wrong number and substracts it from data.
+Hence, I believe with few exceptions, this should not be recommended.